 To manufacture the new natural gas system, WINCO has dedicated 100,000 square feet to two full production lines with testing capabilities.

-Williams calls the generator set a convenient, flexible system (you can add or subtract with multiple units in one package) that adds and shuts off power according to demand.
+The president calls the generator set a convenient, flexible system (you can add or subtract with multiple units in one package) that adds and shuts off power according to demand.
 The system also has the ability to run up to 1500 kVA (kilovolt-ampere), a unit of apparent power in an alternating current electrical circuit, compared to other systems that go up to 900 kVA.

 To address the push by some states toward zero-emission diesel generators in the near future, WINCO says it is one of the first in the country to supply aftertreatment systems to reduce harmful emissions on 1 to 3 megawatt units.
 For example, carbon monoxide emissions can be cut by 40 to 95% and a system paired with a catalytic diesel particulate filter can reduce them by up to 98%.
-“These generators are incredibly expensive, depending on what priorities are in a particular region,” Williams says, “but we want to have that ability.”
+“These generators are incredibly expensive, depending on what priorities are in a particular region,” the president says, “but we want to have that ability.”

 Drive for innovation

-“We made other advancements in machine capabilities by purchasing CNC machines versus manual machines,” Williams says.
+“We made other advancements in machine capabilities by purchasing CNC machines versus manual machines,” the president says.
 CNC machines use pre-programmed instructions to precisely cut, shape, or mold materials.
 The company has also improved battery storage and invented a digital interface meter called “YourGen” to make their generators more user friendly.
 The meter alerts the user to load imbalances that might harm their equipment.

 “They’ve looked into truly innovative products that most people wouldn’t even consider,” says James Thomas, an Enterprise Minnesota ISO consultant.
 “These are things that will truly change the world, and they’ve hired the team to research them.”
 Thomas is helping WINCO become certified in what he calls the “trifecta” of ISO — the internationally recognized standards for health and safety, environmental, and quality management.
 “For most of our clients, it’s unheard of,” he says.